-COURSE CATALOG 2022-2023
+COURSE CATALOG 2024-2025

 ST. FRANCIS CATHOLIC HIGH SCHOOL

 5900 ELVAS AVENUE

 SACRAMENTO, CA 95819

 TABLE OF CONTENTS

 GRADUATION REQUIREMENTS

 GENERAL GUIDELINES

 ENGLISH DEPARTMENT

 VISUAL & PERFORMING ARTS DEPARTMENTS

 MATHEMATICS DEPARTMENT

 MODERN & CLASSICAL LANGUAGES DEPARTMENT

 PHYSICAL EDUCATION DEPARTMENT & SPORTS

 SCIENCE DEPARTMENT

 SOCIAL STUDIES DEPARTMENT

-STEM DEPARTMENT
+TECHNOLOGY EDUCATION DEPARTMENT

 THEOLOGY DEPARTMENT

 AP CAPSTONE PROGRAM

 OTHER COURSE OFFERINGS

 GRADUATION REQUIREMENTS

 - A minimum of 48 semesters or 240 credits is required for graduation.

 - Each semester of coursework earns 5 credits.

 - The semester requirements are:

 SUBJECT # OF REQUIRED SEMESTERS

 THEOLOGY 8 (every semester of attendance)

 ENGLISH 8

 SOCIAL STUDIES 7

 MATHEMATICS 6

 SCIENCE 6

 MODERN & CLASSICAL LANGUAGES 4

 VISUAL & PERFORMING ARTS 2

 PHYSICAL EDUCATION 3

 HEALTH 1

 ELECTIVES 3

 TOTAL 48 semesters

 GENERAL GUIDELINES

 Prerequisites

 Prerequisites are designed to ensure that a student is prepared to succeed in the course.
 For example, a student needs to master Integrated Math 3 in order to be successful in Precalculus.

 Course Load Requirements

 A student must be enrolled in a minimum of six courses (30 credits) each semester.
 Students may not exceed eight courses (40 credits) each semester; exceptions are made for one academic team (1 credit) each semester.
 Only seniors may register for one (5 credit) Student Intern course per semester to meet their six courses (30 credit) minimum.

 Schedule Changes

-The school will not process student initiated schedule changes for the next academic year, after the last day of second-semester finals without a "W" penalty (see Drop Policy).
+The school will not process student initiated schedule changes for the next academic year, after the last day of Spring final exams without a penalty (see Drop Policy).
 Students may not request a schedule change based upon teacher preference.
 Unfortunately, we also cannot process schedule changes to accommodate free block preferences or carpools.

 During the academic year, schedule changes are only allowed under the following circumstances:

 - Students are cut from a sport and must add P.E. (see P.E.
 Policy).

 - The school initiates the change determined through student performance in a class.

 - The school erred in scheduling; for example, a schedule that is missing a required course.

 Drop Policy

 Students may not request a drop for a course in Theology, Social Studies, English, or an impacted course for which there was a waiting list.
-Also, they may not drop a course and add a Student Intern course to meet the six courses (30 credits) semester minimum requirement.
-Drops after the school schedule change window closes will only be allowed for school errors (i.e. a missing course), a school initiated change determined through student performance in a class, or if a student is cut from a sport and must add a P.E.
+Also, they may not drop a course and add a Student Internship course to meet the six courses (30 credits) semester minimum requirement.
+Drops after the school schedule change window closes will only be allowed for school errors (e.g., a missing course), a school-initiated change determined through student performance in a class, or if a student is cut from a sport and must add a P.E.
 If a student requests a drop for any other reason, she will be subject to the policies listed below.

 Yearlong Courses:

-- Students will receive a "W" on their report card for courses dropped after the school year begins.
-Drops that occur within twenty-five (25) school days of the first scheduled final will be reflected on the transcript as a "WF" and will be counted as an "F" (0-grade points) in the GPA. - Students who request a drop at semester will receive their first-semester grade and a "W" on their transcript for the second semester. - Students who request a drop after the second semester has begun will receive their first-semester grade and a "WF" on their transcript for the second semester.
-A "WF" will be counted as an "F" (0-grade points) in the GPA.
-Semester-Long Courses:
+- Students will receive a "W" on their transcript for courses dropped within two weeks of the first day of school.
+Drops that occur after the first two weeks of school ends will be reflected on the transcript as a "WF" and will be counted as an "F" (0 grade points) in the GPA. - Students who request a drop at semester will receive their first semester grades, and a "WF" on their transcripts for the second semester. - Students who request a drop after the second semester has begun will receive their first semester grades and a "WF" on their transcripts for the second semester.
+A "WF" will be counted as an "F" (0 grade points) in the GPA.
+Semester Long Courses: